marcomq/tauri-plugin-python/README.md

 once a user has performed any activity in the UI
 This is not supposed to be a full protection against remote attacks.

-The plugin should only be used in Desktop, MacOS, OSX or Android mode.
+The plugin should only be used in standalone Desktop, MacOS, IOS or Android mode.